EgbieAndersonUku1/django_2fa_recovery_codes/README.md

 ### Using Logging with the Application
 ---

-`django-2fa-recovery-codes` includes a built-in logging configuration, so you do not need to create your own in `settings.py`.
+`django_auth_recovery_codes` includes a built-in logging configuration, so you do not need to create your own in `settings.py`.
 This reduces the risk of misconfiguration.

 Because the application uses `django-q` (an asynchronous task manager), the logger is already set up to work with it.
 Conveniently, everything is preconfigured for you.
 All you need to do is import the logging configuration and assign it to Django’s `LOGGING` variable.